It is critical that you make the right decision about who will handle what is probably your single largest financial investment.

-It is a much tougher Real Estate market than it was a just a few years ago.
 What unique marketing plans and programs does this agent have in place to make sure that your home stands out favourably?
-What marketing campaigns, systems, videos, and experience does this agent offer to help you sell your home?
-Any realtor can put a sign on the lawn, an ad in the paper, download the listing to the MLS and hold an open house...what are the extra systems and programs that they are offering?
+What marketing campaigns, systems, videos, and experience does this agent offer?
+Any realtor can put a sign on the lawn, an ad in the paper and hold an open house.
+What are the extra systems and programs and thier expected outcome?

-2. What is your company’s track record and reputation in the market place?
+2. What is your track record and reputation in the market place?

-However, you should be asking the agents you interview how many homes they have sold.
-I’m sure you will agree that if one agent is selling a lot of homes (100+ per year) whereas another is selling only a handful, you might ask yourself, “Why this might be?
+However, by asking the agent you interview how many homes they have sold this last year and in thier lifetime can be an eye opener.
+I’m sure you will agree that if one agent is selling a lot of homes and another is selling only a handful, you might ask yourself, “Why this might be?
 What things are these two agents doing differently?”